Thanimai

 Thanimai is a 2019 Indian Tamil-language drama film written and directed by S. Sivaraman.
-It stars Sonia Agarwal in the lead role with choreographer turned actor Sandy, Swaminathan and Ganja Karuppu in supporting roles.
-The film follows the life of a Sri Lankan refugee woman in Malaysia who returns to her home country in search of her long-lost daughter.
+It stars Sonia Agarwal in the lead role with choreographer turned actor Sandy, and Ganja Karuppu in supporting roles.
+The film follows the life of a Sri Lankan refugee woman in Malaysia who returns to her home country in search of her long-lost child.
 Principal photography for Thanimai commenced during late 2018.
-The film was scheduled to release on 26 April 2019 as a lone release in Tamil for the week, coincidentally following the Easter Sunday bombings in Sri Lanka which happened on 21 April.
+The film was theatrically released on 26 April 2019 as a lone release in Tamil for the week.

-Synopsis

-The film traces the lonely journey of a Sri Lankan refugee who returns from Malaysia to India where she gave birth her child while taking shelter in India in 2009.